this app is designed for mobile use only.

 Artistic Approach

-RAW, by imagining rotating prisms that light up both in daylight and at night, chose to use dichroic filters to cover the prism surfaces.
+By imagining rotating prisms that light up both in daylight and at night, RAW chose to use dichroic filters to cover the prism surfaces.

 During the day, the iridescence of the dichroic material interacts with ambient light and your viewing angle to reveal different colors of the rainbow.